sciZer0/7/v/README.md

 <p>&nbsp</p>
-Also, I have a lot of another ideas, additionally.
+Plus, I have a lot of another ideas, additionally.
 Anyway, this all is just ideas and opinions that might be discussed.
 The greatest undeniable facts are here:<br>
 https://github.com/sciZer0/7/tree/main/a
 <p>&nbsp</p>